TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncore.rst

    .. method:: recv(buffer_size)

-      Read at most *buffer_size* bytes from the socket's remote end-point.
-An empty bytes object implies that the channel has been closed from the other end.
+      Read at most *buffer_size* bytes kutoka the socket's remote end-point.
+An empty bytes object implies that the channel has been closed kutoka the other end.

       Note that :meth:`recv` may raise :exc:`BlockingIOError` , even though